HelloBro89/RS_School_Course_NodeJS2021/README.md

 2. in the file src\common\ormconfig.ts install synchronize: true
 3. change any entity in any of the files in the directory src\entities
 4. npm start
+5. in the file src\common\ormconfig.ts install synchronize: false
-5. npm run gener (in the directory src\migration a file with migration will appear) the script will be executed migration:generate
+6. npm run gener (in the directory src\migration a file with migration will appear) the script will be executed migration:generate
-6. npm run mig (script - migration:run)
+7. npm run mig (script - migration:run)
-7. npm run unmig (script - migration:revert)
+8. npm run unmig (script - migration:revert)

 ## Downloading